tannerntannern/blog/source/_posts/2019-06-25-Budgeteer-A-Budget-Balancing-Tool.md

 ```

 There's a much different intent communicated here:
-* It emphasizes that "Income" is a fixed supply with a certain amount
+* It emphasizes that "Income" is a fixed supply with a specific amount
-* It describes "Rent" as "consuming" income as opposed to "being supplied by" Income
+* It describes "Rent" as "consuming" income as opposed to "being supplied by" income
 * It suggests that "Spending" is lower priority than rent and savings as it just gets "the leftovers"

 This "leftovers" feature would be very nice for making complicated flows.
 Calculating differences is easy for trivial flows like this, but it becomes unwieldy with more complicated flows like the one shown at the top of this post.